Diners Club International: Swiss, Austrian and German franchise

-In a transaction that closed on August 6, 2010, Citibank sold the Swiss and German franchises to a private investment group headed by Anthony J. Helbling.
+In August 2010, Citibank sold the Swiss and German franchises to a private investment group headed by Anthony J. Helbling.
 The Austrian and German Diners Club cards are issued by the Austrian DC Bank AG, while the Swiss Diners Club cards are issued by Cornèr Banca SA.

 Turkey

 Diners Club was brought to Turkey by Koç Holding for the first time in 1968 and been issued for a while.
 After a couple years without being distributed in Turkey, it was brought back to the country in 2016 by Alternatif Bank and as of September 2023, it is still being distributed by Alternatif Bank.
-Since 2019, the Diners Club cards in Turkey are being issued co-branded with TROY within a card reciprocal agreement, thus the acceptance of Diners Club and Discovery cards throughout Turkey has been increased to full coverage.
+Since 2019, the Diners Club cards in Turkey are being issued co-branded with TROY within a card reciprocal agreement, thus the acceptance of Diners Club and Discover cards throughout Turkey has been increased to full coverage.
 This agreement also provides TROY cards to be accepted on Discover/Diners Club network worldwide.